Mike Sweeney: 2005–2007

-In 2005, Sweeney was named the Royals player of the year for the third time in his career.
-He led the team in average (.300) for the 6th time in his career, doubles (39) and home runs (21), despite playing in just 122 games.
-He was named the Players Choice Marvin Miller Man of the Year and was also named to the All-Star team for the fifth time in six seasons and the final time in his career.
+In 2005, Sweeney was named the Royals' player of the year for the third time in his career.
+He led the team in average (.300) for the sixth time in his career, doubles (39) and home runs (21), despite playing in just 122 games.
+Sweeney was named the Players Choice Marvin Miller Man of the Year and was also named to the All-Star team for the fifth time in six seasons and the final time in his career.

 Sweeney was restricted to designated hitter and was able to play just 60 games because of back problems in 2006.
 After returning from the disabled list on August 8, Sweeney hit .293 with six homers and 26 RBI, but missed another five games with a sore side.

-On September 1, his first day back off the DL, Sweeney pinch-hit in the bottom of the 9th and hit a bloop base hit that broke up Minnesota Twins starting pitcher Scott Baker's no-hitter.
+On September 1, his first day back off the DL, Sweeney pinch-hit in the bottom of the ninth and hit a bloop base hit that broke up Minnesota Twins starting pitcher Scott Baker's no-hitter.
 Baker had gone eight perfect innings before he walked Royals catcher John Buck at the beginning of the ninth.
 With two outs to go, Royals manager Buddy Bell pinch-hit Sweeney for Tony Peña Jr. and Sweeney ended the no-hitter.

 Sweeney won the Hutch Award, which honors players who exemplify a fighting spirit, honoring Fred Hutchinson, who died of cancer in 1964.
-It is awarded annually in Seattle in January.

-Athletics, Mariners, and Phillies

-2008
+Oakland Athletics

 On February 10, 2008, Sweeney signed a minor league contract, with an invitation to spring training, with the Oakland Athletics.

 After a strong spring in which he hit .308 with a home run, Sweeney's contract was purchased on March 25, 2008.
 Sweeney underwent arthroscopic surgery on his troublesome left knee on June 11, and was expected to miss four to six weeks.
 After a brief return from the disabled list, Sweeney was released by the A's on September 9.

 After considering retirement, Sweeney said he would like to play one more year before retiring.

-2009
+Seattle Mariners

 On January 29, 2009, Sweeney signed a minor league deal with an invitation to spring training with the Seattle Mariners, citing his desire to play for Mariners' manager Don Wakamatsu who was Sweeney's bench coach in Oakland.
 Sweeney made the major-league club Opening Day roster as a bench player.
 On April 22, 2009, Sweeney left the game during his first at-bat due to back spasms.

 On May 3, 2009, Sweeney hit his first home run as a Mariner and 200th of his career in the 4th inning at Safeco Field against the Oakland Athletics.
-On August 6, in a return to Kansas City, Sweeney hit his 100th home run in Kauffman Stadium in an 8-2 loss to the Royals.
+On August 6, in a return to Kansas City, Sweeney hit his 100th home run in Kauffman Stadium in an 8–2 loss to the Royals.

 On November 5, 2009, Sweeney declared free agency.